-- The southern part of the site will include continuous frontages defined by the use of terraced houses and linked forms with a consistent rhythm of plots and a vertical emphasis - A smooth transition from this areas to a more loose and informal character around the remaining edges will be created by a steady reduction in the use of linked typologies in favour of semi-detached and detached houses.
-This will assist in dealing with the sloping topography of the site where the change in levels will be absorbed by sloping green verges boarded by retaining stone walls, typical of the surrounding villages
+- The development is tailored to follow the characteristics of typical frontages within Banbury.
+The southern part of the site will include continuous frontages defined by the use of terraced houses and linked forms with a consistent rhythm of plots and a vertical emphasis. - A smooth transition from this areas to a more loose and informal character around the remaining edges will be created by a steady reduction in the use of linked typologies in favour of semi-detached and detached houses.
+This will assist in dealing with the sloping topography of the site where the change in levels will be absorbed by sloping green verges boarded by retaining stone walls, typical of the surrounding villages.